Walter's ecology blog

 lara.glew@lara-glew.com

-At 9:40 AM, Blogger Katie said...
+At 9:40 AM, Blogger Unknown said...

 I am very concerned about grazing.
 It is very harmful.
 I volunteer sometimes at the Carrizo Plain National Monument and I think grazing is a big problem.
 I also want to let people know that it is politically very serious.
 In 2005 Marlene Braun who managed the monument committed suicide bc of workplace bullying.